4 Days on Capri: A Journal of Lemons, Switchbacks, and Overpriced Espresso

 2:00 PM — Via Tragara to the Faraglioni

 The walkway from the Piazzetta to the Faraglioni viewpoint is one of the most beautiful urban walks in Italy.
-It passes through a garden neighborhood, past luxury villas with bougainvillea cascading over walls, and ends at a viewpoint where three massive sea stacks rise 100+ meters from the water.
+It threads through a garden neighborhood, past luxury villas with bougainvillea cascading over the walls, and ends at a viewpoint where three massive sea stacks rise 100+ meters straight out of the water.

 Free.
 Best in afternoon light.
 The boat tours that circle the Faraglioni (passing through the natural arch in the middle stack) cost about €20.